ucan-wg/ucan-ipld/README.md

 # 0 Abstract

-The core UCAN specification is defined as a JWT to make it easily adoptable with existing tools, and as a lingua franca for all implementations.
-There are many cases where different encodings are preferred for reasons such as compactness, machine-readable formats, and so on.
-This specification outlines a format based on IPLD that can be deterministically encoded and decoded between formats, while still being able to encode as JWT for compatibility.
+The core UCAN specification is defined as a JWT to make it easily adoptable with existing tools, and as a common format for all implementations.
+There are many cases where different encodings are preferred for reasons such as compactness, machine-efficient formats, and so on.
+This specification outlines a format based on IPLD that can be deterministically encoded and decoded between many serialization formats, while still being able to encode as JWT for compatibility.

 ## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).

 # 1 Introduction

 ## 1.1 Motivation

 [Interplanetary Linked Data (IPLD)](https://ipld.io/) is a consisent, highly general data model for content addressed linked data.
+UCAN structurally fits this model well.

+For reasons of _______

-UCAN fits this model very nicely, but JWTs are not determinstic due to whitespace and key ordering.
+However JWTs are not determinstic due to whitespace and key ordering.

 # 2 IPLD Format